Background of FA System Introduction - Liberation from the Reserve System

 Books about team management are also helpful

-The current FA system faces numerous challenges more than 30 years after its introduction.
+As of 2024, the FA system faces numerous challenges more than 30 years after its introduction.
 The biggest point of contention is the length of years required to acquire FA rights.
 The conditions of 7 years for domestic FA rights and 9 years for international FA rights are longer compared to MLB's 6 years, resulting in players being bound to one team during the prime of their careers.
 The players' union continuously demands shorter qualification periods, but team owners maintain a cautious stance due to concerns about talent outflow.
 Market activation is also a challenge.
-In recent years, the number of players declaring FA has been declining, with more choosing to stay.
+Since the late 2010s, the number of players declaring FA has been declining, with more choosing to stay.
 This is thought to be influenced by the weight of the compensation system and fans' negative reactions to FA transfers.
 NPB's FA system will likely continue to be adjusted between the two goals of protecting player rights and maintaining competitive balance.